Betty Shabazz: Raising her family

-Raising six children by herself exhausted Shabazz.
-Providing for them was difficult as well.
-Shabazz's share of the royalties from The Autobiography of Malcolm X was equivalent to an annual salary.
+To provide for her family, she depended on her share of the royalties from The Autobiography of Malcolm X, which was equivalent to an annual salary.
 In 1966, she sold the movie rights to the Autobiography to film-maker Marvin Worth.
 She began to authorize the publication of Malcolm X's speeches, which provided another source of income.

 When her daughters were enrolled in day care, Shabazz became an active member of the day care center's parents organization, where she became very fond of the organization and where she would later start a campaign to run the organization.
 In time, she became the parents' representative on the school board.
 Several years later, she became president of the Westchester Day Care Council.

 Shabazz began to accept speaking engagements at colleges and universities.
 She often spoke about the black nationalist philosophy of Malcolm X, but she also spoke about her role as a wife and mother.
 Shabazz felt that some of the images of her husband projected by the media were misrepresentations.
 "They attempted to promote him as a violent person, a hater of whites," she explained.
 "He was a sensitive man, a very understanding person and yes, he disliked the behavior of some whites ...
 He had a reality-based agenda."

 As her daughters grew older, Shabazz sent them to private schools and summer camps.
 They joined Jack and Jill, a social club for the children of well-off African Americans.